Don’t get a loan without understanding the car finance jargon. Do you know what a balloon payment is? How is the GMFV calculated?

 Under some car finance such as a lease, the repayments are referred to Monthly Rentals, instead; this is because generally when you do not have an option to own the car, you will always be renting until the end of the contract.

 Net Income is your income after the deduction of income tax and national insurance

 Occurs on some car finance contracts such as an HP agreement, it is a voluntary final payment that when paid will transfer the ownership of the car from the Lender to the customer.

-When you buy another car and you trade in your existing car towards the cost of the new cars value, this is a part exchange.
+When you buy another car, and you trade in your existing vehicle towards the cost of the new cars value, this is a part exchange.

-A quotation will give you the costs of a finance agreement, and asking for a quotation does not commit you to going ahead nor will it leave a trail on your credit rating.
+A quotation will give you the costs of a finance agreement, and asking for a quote does not commit you to go ahead nor will it leave a trail on your credit rating.

-Most car finance deals are secured against the car; this means less financial risk to the lender because in the event of repayment problems with the borrower, the car can be taken back by the Lender.
-The advantage to the borrower of the Lender having the car secured on the loan is that this allows them to be more flexible with the terms and conditions they can offer you.
+Most car finance deals secure the loan against the car; this means less financial risk to the lender because, in the event of repayment problems with the borrower, the vehicle can be taken back by the Lender.
+The advantage to the borrower of the Lender having the car secured on loan is that this allows them to be more flexible with the terms and conditions they can offer you.